HarryStevens/temperature-seasons-analysis/README.md

-python scripts/average-grid-annual.py # Averages the grid by year python scripts/average-grid-monthly.py # Averages the grid by year, month & hemisphere node scripts/average-grid-seasonal.js # Averages the monthly data by year and season python scripts/calculate-percentages.py # Calculate the percentage of the grid that fulfills certain criteria
+python scripts/average-grid-annual.py # Averages the grid by year python scripts/average-grid-monthly.py # Averages the grid by year, month & hemisphere node scripts/average-grid-seasonal.js # Averages the monthly data by year and season
 ```

 ### Calculating the seasonal temperature across the grid in each year